davijonm/bookpedia/README.md

-A full clean dockerized django project with a postgres db to be builded from zero.
+A ecommerce app build with django